-Planning to travel?
-Whether you’re visiting friends, getting together with family, or going sightseeing, one thing that most people don’t think about is the possibility of picking up bed bugs.
+Planning a trip in the near future?
+Whether you’re traveling for business or for pleasure, one thing that most people don’t think about is the possibility of picking up bed bugs.

 But maybe you should.

-Rather than hundreds or thousands of dollars on bed bug extermination, it’s better to invest a little bit of time and effort when traveling to avoid bringing these pests back home.
+Rather than hundreds or thousands of dollars on bed bug extermination, it’s a better idea to invest a little bit of time and attention when traveling to avoid bringing these pests back home.

 How to Avoid Bed Bugs When Traveling

 By far, the most common way that bed bugs spread from home to home is by hitchhiking rides in suitcases and clothing of unsuspecting travelers.
 According to the CDC:

 “Bed bugs are usually transported from place to place as people travel.
 The bed bugs travel in the seams and folds of luggage, overnight bags, folded clothes, bedding, furniture, and anywhere else where they can hide.”

 Once bed bugs find their way into your home, they can become a stressful, time-consuming, and very expensive problem to eliminate.